JakeHartnell/Grow.js/README.md

     npm install grow.js

+NOTE: This is a work in progress.
+If you want to help read the code and comments.

 ## grow.json
 Grow.js uses a `grow.json` file by default to describe itself and its api.
 It is also used for state, in case the device looses internet connnection or power.